 The following evening Cathy drove the ten miles to James’s house.
-James was an old friend who knew about Cathy’s strange powers and acted as a sort of agent finding her work dealing with the supernatural.
+James was an old friend who knew about Cathy’s strange powers and acted as an agent finding her work dealing with the supernatural.
 Although he always felt on edge and nervous when Cathy mentioned Kate was with her.

 When they met James the following evening, as expected, he couldn’t see Kate.
-James was tall, fair-haired in his early forties, which made him a few years older than Cathy.
+James was tall, fair-haired in his early forties, making him a few years older than Cathy.
 Always smartly dressed and soft-spoken, he never seemed to be rushed.

 “So whereabouts on the coast is this Inn?”
 Cathy asked as she sat on the settee facing James.

 “Do you want a drink, tea?
 Seeing as you are driving.”
 James asked.

 Cathy nodded, “Thanks,” as James went make to put the kettle on,